moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/003_custom_controls.md

 1. To a project's association like compliance management frameworks, labels, topics, etc.
 1. To the compliance requirement associated to that project

-This means that we need a relationship between `compliance_requirements` and `project_compliance_status` database tables.
+This means that we need a relationship between `compliance_requirements` and `project_compliance_configuration_status` database tables.

 Whenever there is a change in the status of a requirement we would create an audit event.
 This will help in capturing the historical changes of that requirement for the given project and would also help in identifying the user and the actions that led to the change in the status of the requirement.

-We would query the rows in the `project_compliance_status` table for the given namespace and display the results on the adherence dashboard.
+We would query the rows in the `project_compliance_configuration_status` table for the given namespace and display the results on the compliance dashboard.

 ## Constraints